ISECure WS Channel API API Reference

 After getchallenge, call login with Email, Mode, and RSA encrypted admin or data account password and challenge timestamp.
 For further API calls (requiring authorization), include the received IdToken into the Authorization header of the request (pass idtoken as required parameter with the client SDK API calls).
 The IdToken expires in ExpiresIn seconds, after which new login must be performed.

-NOTE: In case SMS Code is required, the call returns only Session, ResponseCode, and ResponseText as the login process continues with the LoginMFA API call.
+NOTE: In case MFA Code is required, the call returns Session, ChallengeName, ResponseCode, and ResponseText as the login process continues with the LoginMFA API call.
+Echo ChallengeName back to LoginMFA so the API can distinguish SMS (SMS_MFA) from authenticator/TOTP (SOFTWARE_TOKEN_MFA) codes.

 NOTE: If Email has not been yet verified, successful login provides only ResponseCode, ResponseText, and an AccessToken that must be used to verify email address.